bagellord/USPSA-Stages/30+ rounds/Two of Diamonds - 32 rounds - Comstock/readme.md

 Start position: standing with both feet on either set of marks, outside the shooting area

 Pistol loaded and holstered, hands relaxed at sides.
 PCC shouldered and pointed at cone.

+Max trap is activated by the popper closest to it